oracle/python-cx_Oracle/doc/src/api_manual/session_pool.rst

 .. attribute:: SessionPool.stmtcachesize

-    This read-write attribute specifies the size of the statement cache that will be used as the starting point for any connections that are created by the session pool.
-Once a connection is created, that connection's statement cache size can only be changed by setting the :attr:`Connection.stmtcachesize` attribute on the connection itself.
+    This read-write attribute specifies the size of the statement cache that will be used for connections obtained from the pool.

     See :ref:`Statement Caching <stmtcache>` for more information.